CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 ## Configure Port Lanes

 You can override the default behavior for supported speeds and platforms and specify the number of lanes for a port.
 For example, for the NVIDIA SN4700 switch, the default port speed is 50G (2 lanes, <span class="a-tooltip">[NRZ](## "Non-Return-to-Zero")</span> signaling mode) and 100G (4 lanes, NRZ signaling mode).
 You can override this setting to 50G (1 lane, <span class="a-tooltip">[PAM4](## "Pulse Amplitude Modulation 4-level")</span> signaling mode) and 100G (2 lanes, PAM4 signaling mode).

-{{%notice note%}}
-This setting does not apply when auto-negotiation is on because Cumulus Linux advertises all supported speed options, including PAM4 and NRZ during auto-negotiation.
-{{%/notice%}}

 {{< tabs "TabID1415 ">}}
 {{< tab "NVUE Commands ">}}